|Youtube music videos:||Click here, or at video link at top of page||Link to Bluewaters/Newport photos|

 At that time Garrison Keillor was just starting the Prairie Home Companion, and we were the little NPR station serving the same metro area as the fledgling MPR.
 I'd heard and liked a couple other live radio concerts, so I added live concerts to the folk program, without any of the shtick of PHC.
 I'd formed a trio with Gordy Abel and Kari Veblen called Northfield and Southern, that did two radio performances.
 There was also a couple bluegrass groups, and Uncle Willy and the Brandysnifters, who were instrumental in documenting early string band 78's in discographies and fun to have in concert as well, doing totally obscure old time music.
 I took a tape recorder to the Whole Coffeehouse to record several concerts and do interviews, including a personal hero, John Fahey.

 Along in there somewhere I got married, moved west, and living on a potter's salary (there is none), I didn't collect any more music, or play any more outside of the home, for around 10 years.
 I kept playing guitar, and worked out arrangements of a lot of church hymns, and worked a number of my original songs into a musical play.
 When working on that, I took up MIDI keyboarding to write the music down, and started composing tunes on the keyboard in the late 90's.
 I started attending jams again, especially after moving back to Spirit Lake in the early 00's.
 I was early to put music up on Youtube, which led to high ratings for my music, and the 2.1 million views I've amassed over the years.
-I played in the group Musicians Anonymous until health issues forced an end to it, and continue to associate with bassist Jonathan Hawkins playing small gigs around the area.
+I played in the group Musicians Anonymous until health issues forced an end to it, and continued to associate with bassist Jonathan Hawkins playing small gigs around the area until Jonathan's death in 2020.
+In 2021 we restarted an oldtime group called Old Plank Road...